alphagov/govuk-developer-docs/source/manual/upgrade-rails.html.md

 will ensure the classes are loaded in both production and development.
 See [Publishing API Example][publishing-api-autoload-change].

-### Don't include ActionCable or Puma configs
+### ActionCable and Puma configs

-We don't use these in production and are likely to cause conflicts.
+We don't use these in production and they are likely to cause conflicts, so you should remove them.

 [guide]: http://guides.rubyonrails.org/upgrading_ruby_on_rails.html
 [rails-5-autoloading]: http://blog.bigbinary.com/2016/08/29/rails-5-disables-autoloading-after-booting-the-app-in-production.html